According to Rob Girling, “In the next 10 years, all visual design jobs will be augmented with algorithmic visual approaches.”

 Modern design tools should make it easy to incorporate external data.
 Everything from the weather and currency conversion rates to NASA photos, Rijksmuseum art collections, Twitter feeds, Spotify albums and proprietary in-house systems, there is a flood of useful content and services located in the cloud - aka Web Services - just waiting for designers to leverage their value.
 Designing with real data means we can move faster, surface problems and additional constraints sooner, and ultimately create better experiences for our users.

-A person’s technical skill shouldn’t matter.
-It should be as simple as pasting a URL or drag-and-dropping a file.
+A person’s technical skill shouldn’t matter with interactive machine learning, it should be as simple as pasting a URL or drag-and-dropping a file.
 Unfortunately, the language spoken by each of these Web services – their Application Programming Interface, or API – requires technical skill to understand and use.
 The resulting “Great API Wall” was only scalable by software developers, creating an unfair advantage for a privileged few and limiting the full potential of this available content and information.

 To learn more about Web Service APIs, read this.